by Chelsy Deventer and Thea Debbaut

 95.9% for remuneration paid or granted from 1 January 2029 onwards.

 With this intervention, the government aims to control the budgetary cost without completely dismantling the payroll tax exemption system.
+Since the exempt amount automatically increases along with wages, this effect will be curbed from 2027 onwards by multiplying the calculated benefit by a correction factor.

 The estimated savings: